tomasbjerre/simple-bitbucket-commit-checker/README.md

 * Optionally check author email against regular expression instead of equality to email in Bitbucket.
 Like:
  * ^${BITBUCKET_USER}@.*
  * ^[^@]*@company.domain$
-* Check that changed content does not match a specific regexp, like unresolved merge.
-* Check size of commits, so that large files don't accidently gets pushed.
 * Check JQL query.
 Can be used to check that any JIRA is in a specific state.
 There is an extra variable, ${REGEXP}, available for use in the query.
  * Example: issue = ${REGEXP} AND status = "In Progress" AND assignee in ("${BITBUCKET_USER}")
 * Simple configuration of rules that must apply to commit messages.
 Organized in groups.